Issue 6, 2026

 Abstract

-In order to develop a simple, highly sensitive and cost-effective electrochemical sensor with high specificity for lead ion (Pb2+), a method of modified magnetic beads-systematic evolution of ligands by exponential enrichment (Capture-SELEX) was employed to isolate the Pb2+-specific aptamers.
-After 9 rounds of screening, the aptamer (APTP-3) with high binding affinity and excellent specificity for Pb2+ was obtained, exhibiting a dissociation constant (Kd) of 535 ± 59 nM.
-Subsequently, an electrochemical aptasensor for Pb2+ detection was designed, utilizing a black phosphorus/poly-L-lysine (PLL/BP) nanocomposite film and AuNPs in conjunction with the APTP-3.
-The aptasensor demonstrated a significant linear relationship between the change in DPV peak current and the logarithm of Pb²⁺ concentration, ranging from 0.01 nM to 1 µM, with a detection limit as low as 8.3 pM and good selectivity in the presence of various interfering metal ions.
+In order to develop a simple, highly sensitive and cost-effective electrochemical sensor with high specificity for lead ions (Pb2+), the improved magnetic bead-systematic evolution of ligands by exponential enrichment (Capture-SELEX) method was employed to isolate Pb2+-specific aptamers.
+After nine rounds of screening, the aptamer (APTP-3) with a high binding affinity and an excellent specificity for Pb2+ was obtained, exhibiting a dissociation constant (Kd) of 535 ± 59 nM.
+Subsequently, an electrochemical aptasensor for Pb2+ detection was designed, utilizing a poly-L-lysine/black phosphorus (PLL/BP) nanocomposite film and AuNPs in conjunction with the APTP-3.
+The aptasensor demonstrated a significant linear relationship between the change in the DPV peak current and the logarithm of Pb2+ concentration, ranging from 0.01 nM to 1 µM, with a detection limit as low as 8.3 pM and good selectivity in the presence of various interfering metal ions.
 Furthermore, the electrochemical aptasensor exhibited satisfactory performance for Pb2+ detection in tap water.

 Supplementary files